 The Silent Generation prospered in an era of economic expansion by working hard.
 They were renowned for having a strong work ethic, a desire for stability, and upholding a sense of conformity.

 As per the Britannica, the youngest silents grew up experiencing the economic hardships of the Great Depression and witnessed the upheaval and challenges of World War II.
 Currently, people of this generation may be around 78- 95 years old.

 - Builder Traits

 The Baby Boomers Generation (1946-1964)

-Baby Boomers are the demographic followers following Silent Generation and preceding Generation X. This generation is defined as people born from 1946-1964.
+Baby Boomers are the demographic group following the Silent Generation and preceding Generation X. This generation is defined as people born between 1946-1964.

 Most of the baby boomers are the children of either the Greatest Generation or the Silent Generation and are the parents of Millennials and Gen X.

 The term baby boom is known as the noticeable increase in the birth rate after World War 2, after which the soldiers returned home and started their families.
 Boomers belong to the age range between 58 and 76.